onitsoft/Solidity-Course/lesson-10/README.md

 # Lesson 10 - Events and logging

 Events enable the usage of the EVM logging facilities.
-These events can then be used in JavaScript callbacks in the user interface of a dApp, which listen for these events.
+These events can be used in JavaScript callbacks in the user interface of a dApp, which listen for these events.

 In other words, events are dispatched signals the smart contracts can fire.
 And your application can listen to these events and act accordingly.